 Performing local places

-This page has been added to the Performing Places website in 2017 to give insights into an Arts and Humanities Research Council (AHRC) Follow-on Funding project entitled ‘Performing Place: Working with local councils to reach new communities and facilitate wellbeing in living environments.’
-This has been abbreviated to Performing Local Places.
-The grant was awarded to Professor Sally Mackey, The Royal Central School of Speech and Drama, University of London, 2016-2017.
-(Award number: AH/N007816/1.)
+This webpage offers insights into an Arts and Humanities Research Council (AHRC) funded project entitled ‘Performing Place: Working with local councils to reach new communities and facilitate wellbeing in living environments.’
+Abbreviated to Performing Local Places, the grant was awarded to Professor Sally Mackey, The Royal Central School of Speech and Drama, University of London, 2016-2017 (Award number: AH/N007816/1).

-- In Camden, participants comprised adults currently living with a mental illness in 24-hour supported living residencies run by the St Mungo’s Housing Association.
-The remit for the 17 arts work sessions was to encourage the residents to begin to favour a move from fully supported living to semi-independent dwellings.
-This objective changed slightly suring the course of the project.
+In Camden, participants comprised adults currently living with a mental illness in 24-hour supported living residencies run by the St Mungo’s Housing Association.
+The remit for the 17 arts work sessions was to encourage the residents to feel at ease in and around their ‘place’;

-- In Oldham, a week-long participatory, interactive performance narrative took place in one neighbourhood (Clarksfield) experiencing population change, with longer-established residents and new migrants.
+In Oldham, after several months of development, a week-long participatory, interactive performance narrative took place in one neighbourhood (Clarksfield) experiencing population change, with longer-established residents and new migrants.

 Three documents represent and evaluate the follow-on project and can be accessed here.
 The main document is the first: